 Using PRISM, we have designed and optimized diverse sets of stereopure oligonucleotides, which allows us to characterize and compare the behavior of various stereoisomers.
 With each new target, we gain insight into how the interplay between sequence, chemistry, including 2'-modifications and backbone chemistry, and stereochemistry impacts activity, and we build these learnings into our future programs.
-Hit rates, defined as the percentage of total oligonucleotides screened that yielded activity in the screening assay, in our primary screens performed with oligonucleotides in a stereorandom format have ranged from 10% to 15%.
-By applying learnings from early programs to generate new screening formats, hit rates have risen, with our most productive screens reaching hit rates of up to 80%.
-This improving hit rate illustrates that the right combination of chemistry and stereochemistry can yield activity through sequences that would be inactive or only mildly active in a stereorandom format, supporting our belief that the activity of oligonucleotides depends on an interplay between sequence, chemistry.

-In the next section, we describe three distinct modalities for which we have used PRISM to optimize stereopure oligonucleotides.
+In the next section, we describe different therapeutic modalities for which we have used PRISM to optimize stereopure oligonucleotides.

-Silencing - RNase H-mediated degradation
+Silencing - RNase H-mediated degradation and RNAi